alexandreacm-dev/react-native-todo/README.md

-# EnzRossi React Native TODO
+# ACM React Native TODO

 ## Overview

 You'll build a simple Todo List application using React Native and TypeScript.
 The application will simulate interaction with a backend API, using provided fake API functions with realistic network delays.

 ## Reference Demo

 Before you begin coding, please watch this short demo video showing how the finished application should look and behave:

 [Video Demo](https://firebasestorage.googleapis.com/v0/b/enzrossi-1520702757332.appspot.com/o/assets%2Fenzrossi-react-native-todo-result.mp4?alt=media&token=e6e6d9b5-ffef-455a-94b1-b9109c89fb19)

 ## Time Limit

 20 minutes

 ## Requirements

 ### Functionality

 1. Display a list of todos from the provided fake API
 2. Add new todos
 3. Toggle completion status of todos
 4. Delete todos

 ### Technical Requirements

 1. Use the provided TodoApi service in the `/api/todoApi.ts` file and the `/hooks/useTodo.ts`
 2. Implement proper TypeScript interfaces

 ### Project Structure

 The project contains these files to get you started:

 - **/api/todoApi.ts**: Fake API service
 - **/types/todo.ts**: Todo TypeScript interface
 - **/components/AddTodo.tsx**: Component for adding new todos